cajthamlmatej/master-thesis/docs/docs/extending/plugins/editor/panel.md

 ```

 The message in the `postMessage` function is an string that will be sent to the plugin.
+Target is currently only `script`.

-The plugin can listen for the message using the `window.addEventListener` function.
+The panel can listen for the message using the `window.addEventListener` function.

 ```javascript
 window.addEventListener("message", function(event) {